pspete/psPAS/docs/collections/_commands/Remove-PASRequest.md

 ## PARAMETERS

 ### -RequestID
-The ID (composed of the Safe Name and internal RequestID.) of the request to delete.
+The ID (composed of the Safe Name and internal RequestID) of the request to delete.

 ```yaml
 Type: String